Bogdan11212/BloxAPI/SECURITY.md

 ## Supported Versions

-We currently support the following versions of BloxAPI with security updates:
+BloxAPI is currently in active development.
+We provide security updates for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |